IDPro Body of Knowledge Review and Publication Process

 STEP 1: Article Submission and Acceptance Process

 Authors interested in contributing to the IDPro Body of Knowledge should start by reaching out to the IDPro Principal Editor to learn where we most urgently need material.
 If you want an idea around what topics are on the table, check out the proposed Table of Contents.
 That document, regularly updated in our GitHub repository, shows the suggested structure of the BoK, as well as what articles are in progress or already published.
-Any section or subsection that is not already in progress (or published) is fair game and open to both interpretation or modification by an interested and enthusiastic author and the appropriate Topic Shepherd for that section!
+Any section or subsection that is not already in progress (or published) is fair game and open to both interpretation or modification by an interested and enthusiastic author!

 Once a topic is selected, the author should create an Abstract (if one isn’t already suggested in the ToC) or an Introduction (if they are building off an existing abstract) and submit that along with a bio to IDPro Principal Editor.
 The editor will review the proposal with the BoK Committee, offer suggestions with regards to article length, content, and structure, and coordinate the appropriate contract (including IPR, milestone commitments, and an honorarium if necessary) with the author.